Ian Wallace (bass-baritone): Plays, revue and other stage shows

-Broadcasting and film
+Broadcasting, film and television

 Wallace was one of the performers who popularised classical music on television in the 1960s.
 He is remembered for his performance of the "Gendarmes' Duet" from Offenbach's Geneviève de Brabant, presented in full gendarme's uniform, which he repeated many times over a 10-year period with a number of accompanying tenors and pianists.
 He broadcast in Gilbert and Sullivan operas at the Proms and, for commercial television, devised and presented Singing for Your Supper, three series of half-hour introductions to operas, including The Barber of Seville and Don Giovanni.

 He acted occasionally on television and in films, one example being the 1958 film of Tom Thumb, playing the role of the Cobbler.
 His other film credits included roles in Dentist in the Chair (1960) and Plenty (1985), starring Meryl Streep.
 A later character role in a television drama was the Praelector, spouting Latin and bemusing Ian Richardson as the new head of a Cambridge college, in the 1987 dramatisation of Tom Sharpe's Porterhouse Blue.
+The same year, he played Robert Forsyth on the Scottish soap opera Take the High Road.

 To the general public, Wallace was best known as a panellist throughout the 27-year run of the BBC radio panel game My Music, from 1967 to 1994, not missing a single episode of more than 520 that were broadcast.
 John Amis, who appeared opposite Wallace in the series, remembered, "There were many pleasurable things about being in My Music....
 One was that I was actually paid every week to listen to Ian's singing: ballads, folksongs, straight songs and opera, he sang them all so that you could savour the words, and the actual sound was thrilling, a high bass-baritone with a marvellous, sonorous top F, a sound that went to the heart."
 Occasionally Wallace would choose a rumbustious comic song, some of which he also included in his LP recordings, including "The One Eyed Riley", "I Can't Do My Bally Bottom Button Up", "Never Do It at the Station", and the sewerman's song, "Down Below".